Skip to main content

 Step 2: Sourcing and Application Selection

-Sourcing constitutes the operational core of recruitment.
+Sourcing constitutes the operational heart of recruitment.
 An optimal recruitment process requires a coherent multi-channel strategy.

 Sourcing channels to prioritize in 2026

-Data from the APEC 2025 report indicates that executive recruiters use an average of 3.8 different channels per offer.
+Data from the APEC 2025 report indicates that executive recruiters use an average of 3.8 different channels per posting.
 The hierarchy of effective channels in 2026 is as follows:

-- Internal referrals: 2-year retention rate 45% higher compared to standard hires (Deloitte study)
+• Internal referral: retention rate at 2 years 45% higher compared to standard hiring (Deloitte study)

 Screening and pre-selection

 Effective screening relies on objective criteria defined in advance.
-ATS (Applicant Tracking System) tools allow automation of the first filter based on eliminatory criteria, but be careful: the use of pre-selection algorithms is subject to GDPR obligations regarding automated processing of personal data (Article 22 of GDPR No. 2016/679).
-Every candidate has the right not to be subject to a decision based entirely on automated processing producing legal effects.
+ATS tools (Applicant Tracking System) allow automation of the first filter on elimination criteria, but be careful: the use of pre-selection algorithms is subject to GDPR obligations regarding automated processing of personal data (article 22 of GDPR n°2016/679).
+Every candidate has the right not to be subject to a decision based entirely on automated processing with legal effects.

-Telephone screening (15-20 minutes) remains the most effective tool for validating motivation, availability, and career consistency before investing in an in-depth interview.
+Telephone screening (15-20 minutes) remains the most effective tool to validate motivation, availability and consistency of career history before investing in an in-depth interview.

 ---